ninest/NSR/src/content/articles/transport-vocation.md

 ## Licence
 The best thing about being a driver is that you get a [driving licence](https://www.mindef.gov.sg/web/portal/mindef/news-and-events/latest-releases/article-detail/2018/january/02jan18-mq-001/) at the end of the 2 years, that is, if you clock 4000 km.

+## Transport OOCs

+There is a chance of being posted as a supply assistant (storeman) or ASA if you OOC from the driving course due to medical reasons.
+You will become a Saikang warrior, literally.
+If you do OOC and get posted to an admin vocation (storeman or ASA), you're NS live will be chill, but tons of Saikang.
+Basically doing stuff that no one else wants to, like throwing away trash, and putting soap in bottles.

 ## Transport Operator

 All NSFs who get posted to transport will first attend the 3-week **UIP**, after which they will get posted to a **transport node**, where they will spend the rest of their NS life.